LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 show(fig)
 ```

 I have created a completely new glyph, this time circles instead of squares, and assigned it to ```hoverGlyph```.
-Note that I am setting the initial opacity to 0 so that this glyph only appears on hover.
-That is set by setting ```hover_alpha``` to 0.5 along with the ```hover_fill_color```.
+Note that I am setting the initial opacity to zero so that this glyph only appears on hover.
+The properties that I want to appear upon hover are captured by setting ```hover_alpha``` to 0.5 along with the ```hover_fill_color```.
 Now when I hover over various glyphs I will see a small blue circle appear over the original square:

 ![hover_inspection](./assets/hover_inspection.gif)